db-developer/windows-service-for-verdaccio/README.md

 ### installing the package ###

-Assuming you ran cmd or powershell as administrator and you are located in the newly created directory, type:
+Assuming you ran cmd or powershell as administrator and you are located in the newly created directory, type:<br />
 <code>C:\Program Files (x86)\verdaccio> npm install windows-service-for-verdaccio</code>

-After a successful installation, please run the following command:
+After a successful installation, please run the following command:<br />
 <code>C:\Program Files (x86)\verdaccio> verdaccio-winsvc init</code>

 ### further usage ###

-To find out any further commands, type:
+To find out any further commands, type:<br />
 <code>C:\Program Files (x86)\verdaccio> verdaccio-winsvc -h</code>

-If you did not already do it, install the windows service now:
+If you did not already do it, install the windows service now:<br />
 <code>C:\Program Files (x86)\verdaccio> verdaccio-winsvc install</code>

-You may either start the service via the windows services panel or by:
+You may either start the service via the windows services panel or by:<br />
 <code>C:\Program Files (x86)\verdaccio> verdaccio-winsvc start</code>

-Switch to your Browser and navigate to [http://localhost:4873/](http://localhost:4873/) If you need assistance with verdaccio, [follow this link](https://verdaccio.org).
+Switch to your Browser and navigate to [http://localhost:4873/](http://localhost:4873/)<br />
+If you need assistance with verdaccio, [follow this link](https://verdaccio.org).